SILVER IN THE WORLD NATURE PHOTOGRAPHY AWARDS

 Whilst I was recently in Kenya on safari, I received some wonderful news.
 One of my images “She Who Dares” won Silver in this years World Nature Photography Awards in the Behaviour-Reptiles category.

-In the hope of trying to capture this behaviour if she returned, I put my 2x extender on my 400mm lens & waited.
-Again, the agama returned looking for an opportunistic meal.
-The agama inched forward moving closer to the sleeping lion and stopped inches away from the lions face.
-Unfortunately, this time there were no flies to feed on so she scampered off.
-It was fascinating & brave behaviour to witness.
+Anticipating a repeat, I added a 2x extender to my 400mm lens.
+Sure enough, the agama returned and was inches away from the sleeping Lion King’s face but found no prey this time and scampered off.
+Still, witnessing her fearless behaviour was unforgettable.
 It might not have been the image that I was originally looking for but arguably this is a more striking image of one of the Kings of the Serengeti & the brave lizard.

 I think it also shows how important it is to remain observant whilst in the field especially in those moments when you are waiting for something to happen - something more interesting may present itself & adapting quickly was essential to get this image.